doitian/mirror-iany.me/content/post/fix-ios-app-store-family-purchase-sharing/index.md

 title: Fix iOS App Store Family Purchase Sharing
 ---

 I have created a family group using the Apple ID *A*, and the account *B* is a member.
-However, I can't download apps purchased by *A* in the device logged in by *B*.
+However, I can't download apps purchased by *A* in the device logged in by *B*.
 Today, I finally find out the cause.
 The Purchase Sharing setting in account *B* is incorrect, which is by accident set to share as *A* and I don't know why.

 <!--more-->